 But that doesn’t mean you can’t have any property exposure in your pension.
 You can get this by investing in property funds, which will usually give you exposure to commercial property (think things like office buildings, shopping centres or industrial premises) or Real Estate Investment Trusts (REITs) if you want to own residential property.
 See below for more on this.

 There are also a lot of different expenses associated with using pension money to buy a house.
 You can withdraw 25% of your pot tax-free after the age of 55, but anything above that will come with an income tax bill of as much as 45% depending on your tax bracket.
 If your provider doesn’t have an up-to-date tax code for you, you may also find you are charged emergency tax which you will have to reclaim later, so the total bill could be a bit of a shock.

 Don’t forget about the inheritance tax implications too.
 If there is money left in your defined contribution pension when you die, it would not be subject to inheritance tax.
-But if you bought a house with your pension savings, that house would form part of your estate and would be subject to IHT after your death.
+But, if you bought a house with your pension savings, that house would form part of your estate and would be subject to IHT after your death.

 There will also be fees for a solicitor, a surveyor, and a mortgage adviser if you are using a mortgage to fund some of the purchase price.